 water source.
-Additional mondrioring frameworks have been ticked as they contain indicators that may be reported on by using the same findings from the beaseline and/or follow-up surveys, as follows: Global WASH Cluster. % of households with access to a source of safe water, Dougle from the population that used improved water sources; Rohingy and cooking.
-As such, assessment findings may be aggreed standards and meeting demand for domestic purposes; SPHERE. % of households where only safe water is used for drinking and cooking.
-As such, assessment findings may be aggreed standards and meeting demand for domestic purposes; SPHERE. % of households where only safe water is used for drinking and cooking.
-As such, assessment findings may be aggreed standards and meeting demand for domestic purposes; SPHERE. % of households where only safe water is used for drinking and cooking.
-Please note: Indicators dentified a scenario frameworks are worded primarily as per Cox's Bazar WASH Sector indicators, with additional monitoring frameworks containing similar indicators with a containing similar indicators in a tick.
+Additional monotrining frameworks have been tricked as they contain indicators that may be reported on by using the same findings from the baseline and/or follows.
+Global WASH Cluster: % of househods with access to a source of safe water, SDE Joint Montoring frameworks.
+The same principle applies to all common indicators.
+Rothers for drinking and cooking.
+As such, assessment findings may be aggreed standards and meeting domaind for domestic purposes, SPHERE. % of households where only safe water is used for drinking and cooking.
+As such, assessment findings may be aggreed standards and meeting domaind for domestic purposes, SPHERE. % of households where only safe water is used for drinking and cooking.
+As such, assessment findings may be aggreed standards and meeting domaind for domestic purposes, SPHERE. % of households where only safe water is used for drinking and cooking.
+Please note: Indicators dentified a scenario frameworks are worded primarily as per Cox's Bazar WASH Sector indicators, with additional monitoring frameworks containing similar indicators with a difficional in the same row with a tick.
 For example, the Cox's Bazar WASH Sector water indicator is listed in the lable. % of households with access to an improved